-Our main complaint when it comes to comfort was that these were the worst fitting pants out of the box.
+Our chief complaint when it comes to comfort was that these were the worst fitting pants out of the box.
 We ordered a size 30x32, which is the same size that we ordered in multiple other pairs of hiking pants, and we were not able to fit in them whatsoever when they showed up.
-The waist was so tight we could only fasten the button if they rode well above our hips, and this constricted our junk so badly that we barely made a lap around the living room before taking them off, exclaiming "wtf?"
-We immediately sent them back and got a 32x32, which fit great, and feel exactly like the 30x32 we have in other brands.
+The waist was so tight we could only fasten the button if they rode well above our hips, and this constricted our junk so severely that we barely did a lap around the living room before taking them off, exclaiming "wtf?"
+We immediately sent them back and got a 32x32, which fit great and felt exactly like the 30x32 we have in other brands.
 So take that knowledge how you will.
 We recommend trying them on before buying, or at least being prepared to exchange them if necessary.

 These are a pretty versatile pair of pants.
-Their looser fit means that there is plenty of room for airflow underneath in hotter conditions, and then if things really get too hot they are also convertible.
-They are made of a slightly heavier fabric with reinforced panels that makes them pretty warm in cooler climates.
-For all normal hiking temperatures they provide a great solution for dealing.
+Their looser fit means that there is plenty of room for airflow underneath in hotter conditions, and then if things get too hot, they are also convertible.
+They feature a slightly heavier fabric with reinforced panels that makes them pretty warm in cooler climates.
+For all normal hiking temperatures, they provide a great solution for dealing.
 However, although they come with a DWR coating, they were one of the worst performers when it came to water resistance, certainly limiting the level of versatility.
 We wouldn't recommend these pants for rainy conditions, although they still performed far better than the Columbia Silver Ridge Convertible pants, which had no DWR coating at all.

 Frozen feet after wading across the Virgin River in Zion National Park in February.
 Long underwear fit well underneath the Liberator Convertible pants for this climbing mission.